 Cutting the Umbilical Cord

-The doctor examines the newborn for any obvious abnormalities or signs of distress.
-A full physical examination comes later (typically within 24 hours of birth).
-The newborn's overall condition is recorded at 1 minute and at 5 minutes after birth using the Apgar score.
+The doctor or midwife examines the newborn for any obvious abnormalities or signs of distress.
+A full physical examination Physical Examination of a Newborn A newborn is usually given a thorough physical examination by a health care professional within the first 24 hours of life.
+The examination begins with a series of measurements, including weight... read more comes later (typically within 24 hours of birth).
+The newborn's condition immediately after birth is recorded at 1 minute and at 5 minutes after birth using the .
+The Apgar score is used to assign points for heart rate, effort to breathe, muscle tone, reflexes, and color.
+A score of 7 to 10 is considered normal, 4 to 6 is intermediate, and 0 to 3 is low.
 A low Apgar score is a sign that the newborn is having difficulty and may need extra assistance with breathing or blood circulation.
-Once the newborn is stable, the nurses obtain the head circumference, weight, and length (see also Physical Growth of Infants and Children).
+The Apgar score does not predict anything about the baby's health after the first few minutes of life.

-A small amount of an antibiotic, such as erythromycin, tetracycline, or silver nitrate or, in some countries, povidone iodine, are placed into the eyes to prevent infection from any harmful organisms that the newborn may have had contact with during delivery.
+A small amount of an antibiotic, such as erythromycin, tetracycline, silver nitrate, or, in some countries, povidone iodine, is placed into the eyes to prevent infection from any harmful organisms that the newborn may have had contact with during birth.

 About 6 hours or more after birth, newborns are bathed.
 The nurse tries not to wash off the whitish greasy material (vernix caseosa) that covers most of the newborn's skin because this material helps protect against infection.